opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 ### Error rate

-You can view the Trace error count over time in the **Dashboard** view and also see the top five combinations of services and operations that have a non-zero error rate.
+You can view the trace error count over time in the **Dashboard** view and also see the top five combinations of services and operations that have a non-zero error rate.

 ![Error rate]({{site.url}}{{site.baseurl}}/images/trace-analytics/error-rate.png)